feature-flags-co/ffc-code-refs-core/README.md

 - **excluded**: list of excluded file or directory, put the file or directory name only, path is not expected, **not mandatory**
 - **fileExtensions**: the file extensions that you want to be scanned, if empty, all files will be scanned, **not mandatory**
 - **numberOfContextLines**: the number of lines before and after that will be included into the report, the default value is 0, **not mandatory**
+- **exitWithErrorWhenStaleFeatureFlagFound**: if true, will exit with error when any stale feature flag is found, the default value is true, **not mandatory**
 - **logErrorOnly**: will print error logs only if true, the default value is false, **not mandatory**

 If you want to specify a config file with different name or in a different position, you can add a parameter when running the command